jrekier/jrekier.github.io/src/posts/2020-01-06-exponential.md

 $$

 where $\lambda$ is some constant of proportionality.
-Students of mathematics learn to solve the above equation in their first year of University.
+Students of mathematics learn to solve the above equation in their first year of university.
 The result is

 $$